Vocabulary

 • Showcasing context: Teach vocabulary in relation to real-life situations, allowing learners to grasp the meaning and usage in a practical context.

-• Utilizing multimedia resources: Incorporate audio and visual materials, such as videos and podcasts, to expose students to new vocabulary in different contexts and reinforce understanding through various sensory channels.
+• Utilizing multimedia resources: Incorporate audio or music and visual materials, such as videos and podcasts, to expose students to new vocabulary in different contexts and reinforce understanding through various sensory channels.

 • Engaging in interactive exercises: Encourage interactive activities, such as group discussions, role-plays, and games, to actively involve learners in vocabulary practice and application.